 The size of the VHT Compressed Beamforming Report field depends on the values in the VHT MIMO Control field.
 The VHT Compressed Beamforming Report field contains VHT Compressed Beamforming Report information or successive (possibly zero-length) portions thereof in the case of segmented VHT Compressed Beamforming feedback (see 10.35.5).
 VHT Compressed Beamforming Report information is always included in the VHT Compressed Beamforming feedback.

-The VHT Compressed Beamforming Report information contains the channel matrix elements indexed, first, by matrix angles in the order shown in Table 9-73 for a VHT PPDU and, second, by data subcarrier index from lowest frequency to highest frequency.
-For an S1G PPDU, the matrix angles order and the subcarrier indexes are defined in 9.4.1.48.2.
-The explanation on how these angles are generated from the beamforming feedback matrix V is given in 19.3.12.3.6.
+The VHT Compressed Beamforming Report information contains the channel matrix elements for each subcarrier from lowest frequency to highest frequency.
+For each subcarrier, the channel matrix element is represented by a sequence of angles.
+The order of the angles within each subcarrier when used in a non-S1G band is shown in Table 9-73.
+The order of the angles within each subcarrier when used in an S1G band for SU and MU type feedback are shown in Table 9-73a and 9-73b, respectively.
+Explanation on how these angles are generated from the beamforming feedback matrix V is given in 19.3.12.3.6.

 TGmd Editor: Update the title of Table 9-73 (D1.0 P880L1) as shown below.

-Table 9-73—Order of angles in the Compressed Beamforming Feedback Matrix subfield in a VHT PPDU
+Table 9-73—Order of angles in the Compressed Beamforming Feedback Matrix subfield when used in a non-S1G band

 …